wiltonsr/ldapAuth/readme.md

 _Optional, Default: `false`_

-The `forwardAuthorization` option determines if the authorization header will be forwarded or stripped from the request after it has been approved by the middleware. `Attention`, enabling this option may expose the password of the LDAP user who is making the request.
+The `forwardAuthorization` option determines if the authorization header will be forwarded or stripped from the request after the middleware has approved it. `Attention`, enabling this option may expose the password of the LDAP user who is making the request.

 ##### `forwardExtraLDAPHeaders`